Donfred-Shaji/cafe-simulation/README.md

 if __name__ == '__main__':
   main()
 ```
-This is the main code for the task
 ---
 ## launch the robot in a Gazebo world
 After build and set-up run the following code: